NVIDIA-Omniverse/kit-extension-sample-csv-reader/exts/omni.csv.reader/docs/README.md

 ## Usage

 ### Prerequisites :
-1) CSV Files place : either use the ones by default in the _data_ folder - or make sure to specify its place in the frame of the UI
+1) CSV Files place : either use the ones by default in the _data_ folder - or make sure to specify its place in the field of the UI
-2) Note that the CSV file should contain X, Y, Z and cluster columns. please look at examples provided in the _data_ folder
+2) Note that the CSV file should contain X, Y, Z and cluster columns.
+Please look at examples provided in the _data_ folder

 ### Workflow using the extension:

-click on 'Generate' -> that will create elements here and there based on the info from the CSV file
+Click on 'Generate' -> that will create elements here and there based on the info from the CSV file.

-NB:
-1. [opt] : in the parameters UI window, select the location of your CSV, the type of shape, and if you want to be grouped by class/_cluster_...
+1. [Optional] : In the parameters UI window, select the location of your CSV, the type of shape, and if you want to be grouped by class/_cluster_...
-2. if required : you can export/save the USD stage with the 'file->Save As...' option.
+2. If required : you can export/save the USD stage with the 'File->Save As...' option.
-3. the scene is reset everytime you press on Generate.
+3. The scene is reset every time you press on Generate.